 Section 16(a) of the Exchange Act requires our directors and executive officers, and any persons who own 10% or more of our voting stock, to file reports of ownership and changes in ownership of our equity securities with the SEC.
 Directors, executive officers and 10% or more holders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of those forms filed with the SEC, or written representations that no such forms were required, except for one Form 4 filed by Michael Zacharia containing administrative errors for which an amended filing was made on November 16, 2021, we believe that our directors, executive officers and 10% or more beneficial owners complied with all Section 16(a) filing requirements during the year ended December 31, 2021.
+Based solely on a review of the copies of those forms filed with the SEC, or written representations that no such forms were required, except for one transaction reported late by Irma Lockridge, an independent director, and three transactions related to quarterly vesting of restricted shares (which transactions are exempt pursuant to Rule 16b-3 under the Exchange Act) reported late by David Lund, an executive officer, due to inadvertent administrative oversight, both of which were subsequently reported by filing a Form 5, we believe that our directors, executive officers and 10% or more beneficial owners complied with all Section 16(a) filing requirements during the year ended December 31, 2022.